theborakompanioni/azure-docs.de-de/articles/automation/automation-dsc-onboarding.md

 <properties
-   pageTitle="Integrieren physischer und virtueller Computer für die Verwaltung durch Azure Automation DSC | Microsoft Azure" description="Einrichten von Computern für die Verwaltung mit Azure Automation DSC" services="automation" documentationCenter="dev-center-name" authors="coreyp-at-msft"
+   pageTitle="Onboarding physical and virtual machines for management by Azure Automation DSC | Microsoft Azure" description="How to setup machines for management with Azure Automation DSC" services="automation" documentationCenter="dev-center-name" authors="coreyp-at-msft"